Legal Requirements for Weddings

-- “I am duly authorised by law to solemnise marriages according to law.
+“I am duly authorised by law to solemnise marriages according to law.
 Before you are joined in marriage in my presence and in the presence of these witnesses, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
-Marriage, according to law in Australia, is the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.”
+Marriage, according to law in Australia, is the union of 2 people to the exclusion of all others, voluntarily entered into for life.”

 After the Monitum, there’s some legal wording that you will need to say to each other: